Gadhafi's son announces candidacy for president of Libya | Politics

 Gadhafi's son announces candidacy for president of Libya

-The son and one-time heir apparent of late Libyan dictator Moammar Gadhafi announced Sunday his candidacy for the countrys presidential election next month, Libyas election agency said.Seif al-Islam submitted his candidacy papers in the southern town of Sabah, the agency said in a statement.Gadhafis son was captured by fighters late in 2011, the year when a popular uprising toppled his father after more than 40 years in power.
+The son and one-time heir apparent of late Libyan dictator Moammar Gadhafi announced Sunday his candidacy for the countrys presidential election next month, Libyas election agency said.Seif al-Islam, who is wanted by the International Criminal Court on charges of crimes against humanity related to the 2011 uprising, submitted his candidacy papers in the southern town of Sabha, 650 km 400 miles south of the capital of Tripoli, the High National Elections Commission said in a statement.Gadhafis son was captured by fighters late in 2011, the year when a popular uprising toppled his father after more than 40 years in power.

 - Country: